A man sitting in front of a laptop computer.

 No Food or Drink Before Surgery

 To minimize the risk of nausea or vomiting from anesthesia, it is essential that your stomach be empty before the procedure.
-Please avoid all food and drink for 8 hours prior to your appointment.
-Exception: sips of clear fluids (like water) are permitted up until 2 hours before your scheduled time.
+Please avoid any food and drink for 8 hours prior to your appointment.
+Exception: small sips of clear fluids (like water) are permitted up until 2 hours before your scheduled surgery.
 Routine medications should still be taken with small sips of water unless otherwise instructed.

 Bring a Friend

 Sedation can leave you feeling drowsy or mentally clouded for several hours after the procedure.
-For your safety, a responsible adult must accompany you to and from the appointment.
-Please note that we cannot discharge you alone to a taxi or rideshare service.
+For your safety, a responsible, trusted adult must accompany you home after your surgery.
+Please note that we cannot discharge you alone to the care of a taxi or rideshare service.

 Wear Comfortable Clothing

 We’ll need to place small monitoring pads on your chest and may insert an IV near the crook of your elbow.
-Please wear comfortable, loose-fitting clothing to allow access for these to be placed.
-Short-sleeved tops, long pants, and comfortable shoes are ideal.
+Wearing comfortable, loose-fitting clothing will make this easier.
+The room can be chilly, so short-sleeved tops and long pants are ideal.

 Avoid Smoking Prior to Your Visit